iveahugeship/iveahugeship/README.md

 <br>

-- I was working as system engineer :rocket: and I know how clouds looks for real :cloud:
+- I worked as system engineer :rocket: and I know how clouds look for real :cloud:
-- Trying myself in game and web development, but fell in love to DevOps :thumbsup:
+- I tried myself in game and web development, but fell in love to DevOps :thumbsup:
-- Love to automate, technologies and open source :robot:
+- I love to automate, technologies and open source :robot:
 - I want to wake up in 2142 :alien:

 <br>